bmw-ece-ntust/multimedia-wireless-network/Assignment 1.md

 ## 1. For 5-Minute Presentation

 abstract
 > I believe the key to a 5-minute short presentation lies in how to ==grab the audience's attention and keep them focused in a short amount of time.== Therefore, the content of the presentation must highlight the most essential points.
-The speaker needs to articulate the content coherently, exhibit personal charisma with composure on stage, and attract the audience's gaze.
+The speaker needs to articulate the content coherently, exhibit personal charisma with composure on stage and attract the audience's gaze.
 I believe that by achieving these aspects, you can keep the audience attentively listening to your presentation.
 >Thus, based on the article "[Mastering the Art of the Five-Minute Presentation](https://www.liveabout.com/mastering-the-art-of-the-5-minute-presentation-2951697)" and the video "[5 Tips in 5 Minutes - Presentations](https://www.youtube.com/watch?v=YVgS_opYacQ)," I have divided the key points into the following **three parts**:

 ### I. Choose one important concept